royalapplications/docs/src/products/royalts/reference/connections/web-page-chrome.md

 - SOCKS 5
 - Use Secure Gateway as proxy server

+> [!Note]
+> Proxy credentials are supported for HTTP proxies only.
+When **Use Secure Gateway as proxy server** is selected, configure the connection's Secure Gateway settings as well.

 #### Direct Mode

-If checked, direct mode is used for the proxy configuration when supported.

-> [!Note]
-> When you select Use Secure Gateway as proxy server you also need to configure the Secure Gateway settings of the web page connection.
+If enabled while **Do not use a proxy server** is selected, system proxy settings are ignored.

 #### Proxy Server